Important Terms to Know for the Home Loan Calculator

 As you pay off your mortgage, your principal balance will decrease.
 Keep in mind that most traditional mortgages, your first payments will consist mainly of interest.
 As you continue to pay off your loan, more of your monthly payment will go towards your principal balance.
 This is depicted in the amortization table section of the home loan calculator.

-Before You Decide Your Budget
+Making Your Budget

 Once you have a sense of your market’s home prices, you may decide you have a firm handle on your budget.
 But there is still a lot of work to do before you lock in your rates.
 Before you get serious about your home search, talk to a lending professional about how best to prepare your budget to purchase a new home.